hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 - Shows the dimensions of each HDU
 - Tap to switch between HDUs
 - Provides clear information for HDUs that cannot be displayed

+## Version 7.2.3 Features
+### Performance and energy efficiency, improved across the board.

+- Fixed an issue where header information could occasionally fail to appear or respond with a delay.
+- Improved overall responsiveness, performance, and power efficiency.
+- Enhanced Metal, GPU, and multi-core CPU processing for faster FITS and BINTABLE operations.
+- Accelerated histograms, percentile statistics, FFT, and vector normalization with Accelerate/vDSP.
+- Improved parallel processing for BINTABLE parsing and FITS data conversion and decoding.
+- Enhanced Metal-based GPU rendering for smoother stretch and colormap adjustments.
+- Reduced work on the main thread for a more responsive interface.
+- Automatically reduces nonessential processing in the background, at low battery levels, or under higher thermal conditions.
+- Added CPU fallback when Metal is unavailable.
+- Additional stability and performance improvements.

 ## Acknowledgements